nareshbhatia/movie-magic-ai/README.md

 # Movie Magic AI

+**An evaluation of hand-crafted vs. AI-assisted front-ends**

-This repository implements Movie Magic using various AI assistants.
+This repository implements Movie Magic, a realistic movie streaming app, using various AI assistants.
 For a completely manual implementation, please see the [original repository](https://github.com/code-shaper/movie-magic) and the [live demo](https://movie-magic-ultimate.vercel.app/).

-Movie Magic is a contrived, but realistic movie streaming app that allows the user to browse and filter movies so they can add them to their watchlist.
+Movie Magic is a contrived movie streaming app that allows the user to browse and filter movies so they can add them to their watchlist.
 For every implementation, we provided a hand-sketched wireframe to the AI assistant to get it started.

 ![Movie Magic Wireframe](assets/movie-magic-wireframe.png)